nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

    :depth: 2

 This section gets you started with your nRF54H20 Development Kit (DK) using the |NCS|.
-It tells you how to install the :ref:`multicore_hello_world` sample and perform a quick test of your DK.
+It tells you how to install the :zephyr:code-sample:`sysbuild_hello_world` sample and perform a quick test of your DK.

 If you have already set up your nRF54H20 DK and want to learn more, see the following documentation: